apache/spark/docs/sql-ref-syntax-dml-insert-overwrite-directory.md

   limitations under the License.
 ---
 ### Description
-The `INSERT OVERWRITE DIRECTORY` statement overwrites the existing data in the directory with the new values using Spark file format.
+The `INSERT OVERWRITE DIRECTORY` statement overwrites the existing data in the directory with the new values using a given Spark file format.
 The inserted rows can be specified by value expressions or result from a query.

 ### Syntax
 {% highlight sql %}